iProgramMC/EasyExporter/README.md

 `-noscale`..
 You know what it does.
 If you made the model at the native SM64 scale (so 1 unit in your modelling program equals 1 unit in game) you can use this to keep the scaling native.

+`-f64s`.
+Sets the scaling factor to the default scaling factor of Fast64.

-Note that if you have scaling that isn't 100 or 1, you will have to resize your model to be in one of these scaling.
-I might add a scale param soon, but I'm not sure.
+Note that if the model is made for a scaling factor that isn't 100 or 1, you will have to resize your model to be in one of these scaling.

 The output name must be specified for `-sum` to work.
 It may only have characters from `A-Z`, `a-z`, `0-9` and `_` and may not start with a digit.